andrepires/mymoney/README.md

 I think the following are the most important things to do:

 - Improve/Change the specflow scenarios by implementing the tests the wring way, mocking the objetcs that are not under test.
-The way it is implemented is wrong and the tests will fail due to wrong reasons.
+The way it is implemented is wrong and the tests will fail due to the wrong reasons.
 Let's MOCK IT!
 If you are an student, it may be a very interesting challenge for you.
 - Create more tests, more scenarios, more features.
 - Implement security with OAuth Authentication and Authorization.